- Set up a notification

 - See also

-Notifications offer a way to send reminders, alerts, or the latest data based on a schedule or under certain conditions.
-The related dashboard or view is exported and attached as an image, PDF, Excel, or another format.
+Notifications offer a way to send reminders, alerts, or the latest data using a dashboard, report, or other view, based on a schedule or under certain conditions.
+The related view is exported and attached as an image, PDF, Excel, or another format.

 For example, you can set up a notification that emails your dashboard to your group once a week, or when the latest hourly data indicates a problem.
 You can also be notified of events such as when someone replies to your note.